 The LTFP has been reviewed and updated to reflect the most current information available.
-A summary is included on pages 72-73 of this document.
-The full LTFP has been reviewed and will be presented to Council for Adoption by September 2025.
+A summary is included on pages 72-73 of this document, and the full Draft LTFP is included as an attachment to this document.

 In preparing the Long-Term Financial Plan, consideration has been given to: